OurDigitalWorld/ocrProc/README.md

 It is also possible to simply use _ocrProc_ from the command line and it is worthwhile testing it in this way to make sure it is producing the desired results before creating a scheduled process.

+ocrProc will expect [JAI](https://geoserver.geo-solutions.it/edu/en/install_run/jai_io_install.html) support in the operating system in order to handle _Jpeg2000_ images (common in PDF files).

 art rhyno [ourdigitalworld/cdigs](https://github.com/artunit)